Compare Your PCS Move

-Compare total compensation between two duty stations — BAH, CONUS COLA, state income tax, and estimated take-home pay — all in one side-by-side view.
+Compare your current and new station side by side — BAH, CONUS COLA, state income tax, and estimated take-home pay.

 Your Situation

-Tacoma, WA has no state income tax — that saves approximately $1,968/year vs. Fort Bragg/Pope, NC.
+Tacoma, WA has no state income tax — that saves approximately $2,059/year vs. Fort Bragg/Pope, NC.

 Fort Bragg/Pope, NC